dwrobel/flatcam/README.md

 - added new feature: user can delete apertures in Advanced mode and then create a new FlatCAM Gerber object
 - progress in German translation.
 About 27% done.
+- fixed issue #278.
+Crash on name change in the Name field in the Selected Tab.

 26.03.2019